 Advisory Board Facilitation

-Meeting Facilitators International has provided facilitators for numerous Customer Advisory Board meetings over the past fifteen years.
-We have facilitated sessions for American Express Meetings & Events, Moen, Sprint Nextel, Eclipse Aviation, Ethicon Endo-Surgery, Pratt & Whitney Canada, Perkin Elmer, Widex, Cegedim, Sanofi Aventis and others whom we cannot disclose.
-If you are creating an advisory board and would like help from a professional facilitator we would like to work with you.
+Meeting Facilitators International has been facilitating Customer Advisory Board meetings since 1997.
+We have facilitated sessions for Moen, Sprint Nextel, Eclipse Aviation, Ethicon Endo-Surgery, Pratt & Whitney Canada, Perkin Elmer, Widex, Cegedim, CDSPI, Sanofi Aventis and others whom we cannot disclose.

 Why use a Customer Advisory Board?